madetech/vpn/README.md

 ### Variables explanation
 #### `dns_primary` / `dns_secondary`
-can optionally changed to your desired dns provider
+Can optionally be changed to your desired DNS provider
 #### `public_dns_name`
-If you want to create a domain name that points to the public ip of the vpn set the domain name here.
+If you want to create a domain name that points to the public ip of the VPN set the domain name here.
-Once terraform is run it will output a set of dns servers that you can use to point your domain/subdomain using a NS server entry
+Once terraform is run it will output a set of DNS servers that you can use to point your domain/subdomain using an NS server entry
 #### `foxpass_api_key`
-This must be set for the server to be able to authenticate users your Foxpass admin can create a new api key here -> https://console.foxpass.com/settings/
+This must be set for the server to be able to authenticate users your Foxpass admin can create a new API key here -> https://console.foxpass.com/settings/
 #### `shared_psk`
-This is the first layer shared password that all users must enter before entering there user creds.
+This is the first layer shared password that all users must enter before entering their user creds.
 ***This should be a long secure password.***
 #### `ssh_public_key`
-A ssh public key used to ssh into the VM for maintenance purposes. [guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)
+An ssh public key used to ssh into the VM for maintenance purposes. [guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)

-###  3. Initialise Terraform
+###  3. Initialize Terraform
-The [state.tf](./state.tf) sets up and configures terraform to save is internal state remotely in aws.
+The [state.tf](./state.tf) sets up and configures Terraform to save its internal state remotely in AWS.

 There are 2 options available:
 - Comment out this entire file (Warning: **Will result in changes only being possible from your current machine**)